urbanogilson/SICAR/README.md

 - Download all cities in a state by code
 - Download the entire country
 - Tesseract, and PaddleOCR (Optional) drivers to automatically detect captcha
-- Manual driver to automate the download process

 ## Installation